jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
-- Note: There may need to be a difference from `load`ing an object into a gameentity and updating an object to synchronize it
+- Bug: LOAD_GAME_STATE no longer triggers for players who haven't started a game yet, so it's broken for first time setup
 - Things to sync
     - Add syncing for units
+        - when: At start of unit turn
         - position, health, mana, spell effects?
         - Send message at start of units turn which asserts RNG state and unit state; then all simulations calculate together
     - Underworld
+        - when: ?
         - Exludes Players, Units
         - Syncing RNG
         - turn state
         - pickups
-        - obstacles
-        - walls
+    - Players
-    - Players (eschew player units)
+        - when: at start of player turn
         - this will also sync upgrades
 - Add tests / refactor into module for syncronous message processing to account for:
     - messages arriving out of order
+- Merge walls and obstacles
 ---
 - desync often happens with moveTarget since moveTarget can be set mid way through executing a gamestate_hash check which would make the hashes not equal
 - Update server to send message number so clients can know when they both have the latest message.
 This'll prevent false positive desync detection